kashirin-alex/swc-db/docs/use/sql/README.md

 * ##### The Update Options syntax
-The Select Query can be applied with these options for updating a cells-interval:
+The Select Query can be applied with ```DELETE_MATCHING``` or ```UPDATE=(TIMESTAMP, VALUE, ENC)``` options for updating a cells-interval.
-  * ```DELETE_MATCHING```
-  * ```UPDATE=(TIMESTAMP, VALUE, ENC)```
-> The cells of the response are the fetched cells before update has been applied.\
+> The cells of the response are the fetched cells before update has been applied.

-These options let the use of a column in a synchronized manner with the possibilities of:
+These options let the use of a column in a synchronized manner that open usage possibilities to cases such as:
-> * auto-increment value for purpose such as an unique ID
+  * auto-increment value for purpose such as an unique ID.
-> * the data to be considered and processed as a Queue, whether to delete or to update the value with a corresponding queue track data.
+  * the data to be considered and processed as a Queue, whether to delete or to update the value with a corresponding queue track data.